Drama on Planet Dance

 Drama is brewing in the Beatport world today.
 After Mixmash Records' latest release, a collaboration between Laidback Luke and Tujamo titled "S.A.X.," hit number one in their charts, Beatport made the harsh decision to take it down.
 Their justification?
 An alleged breach of chart eligibility policy.

-Interestingly however, Mixmash's to offer refunds to buyers only resulted in a meager 33 requests.
-In the meantime, the track continued to rise the charts and, on Wednesday Jan.
-14th, reached number one across Beatport.
+Interestingly however, Mixmash's to offer refunds to buyers only resulted in 33 total requests.
+The track continued to rise the charts and, on Wednesday Jan.
+14, reached number one across Beatport.
 If fans' reluctance to refund their purchases and "S.A.X.'s" peak position should tell us anything, it's that it deserved its ranking.
 Mixmash founder Laidback Luke voiced his disappointement at Beatport's decision on Twitter.